- Travel and Places

 United Kingdom Embassy

-If your visiting any country nowadays it's always a good idea to check out their embassy website to see if they have any vital information that you should know before travelling to abroad.
-There is so much happening nowadays that before you consider going on holiday to any country, you have an idea if it's safe to travel to.
+If you're visiting any country today it's always a good idea to check out that countries embassy website to see if they have any vital information that you should know before travelling there.

 The embassy in your own country will also post updates on situations that are happening in countries abroad, so always visit them before you decide to visit any country.
 The information they contain is very useful.